Video Tutorial Entropy Change

 Under standard conditions, water is a liquid.
-The standard entropy of water refers to the entropy content of 1 mole of water at 298 K and 101 kPa, ‘the standard entropy of H2O’.
+The standard entropy of liquid water (H2O) refers to the entropy content of 1 mole of liquid water at 298 K and 101 kPa, ‘the standard entropy of H2O’.

-By using the standard entropies (S⦵) of other substances, we can calculate the change of entropy in a reaction.
+By using the standard entropies (So) of reactants and products, we can calculate the change in entropy for a reaction.

 Exam style question